Hackers News Hackers News

 Cons:

-• Interactive dynamic features are somewhat newer compared to legacy players.
+• Interactive dynamic features are relatively newer compared to legacy players.

 • Fewer options for highly customized, bespoke VM environments.